slbailey/retrowaves/ARCHITECTURE_STATION.md

-# Appalachia Radio — Unified System Architecture
+# Retrowaves — Unified System Architecture

 A DJ-driven, event-timed, intent-based radio automation engine with real audio playout.

+**Note:** Retrowaves is the software platform.
+Appalachia Radio is the first station instance that uses this software.

 This is the canonical architecture document and supersedes all previous versions.